-To avoid such a scenario, the HOA may raise the amount of periodic dues, and possibly levy special assessments.
+To avoid such scenarios, the HOA may raise the amount of periodic dues, and possibly levy special assessments.
 So, as a result of your neighbor's delinquencies, you could be hit with higher costs.

 Because an HOA has the right to raise dues and collect assessments to keep the common areas maintained and operating, an HOA will rarely go bankrupt.
-However, if dues and assessments get too high, homeowners in the development might find it too expensive to live there.
-The result is many homeowners might sell, or, even worse, abandon their homes and leave the development.
-(Unfortunately this scenario has occurred many times over the years, when numerous owners were upside-down on their mortgages.)
+However, if dues and assessments are raised too high, homeowners in the development might find it too expensive to live there at all.
+Many homeowners might sell, or, even worse, abandon their homes and leave the development.
+(Unfortunately this scenario has occurred many times over the years, especially during economic downturns, when owners were upside-down on their mortgages.)

 A development where the dues and assessments are sky-high due to a lack of paying homeowners is unattractive to home buyers.
 Properties that fall into foreclosure do not help the problem.
 Although banks owning foreclosed property are required to pay dues and assessments themselves, they are notoriously reluctant and slow to do so.
 In the worst-case scenario, the development could spiral into insolvency, abandonment, and dissolution.